yellowstonegames/SquidSquad/README.md

 present as a test in `squidsmooth`, but the standalone version of it shows how you can use SquidSquad in a complete libGDX application.

-If you use ProGuard, you need to add this line to your `proguard.pro` file; it allows `squidcore` to function after ProGuard does its optimizations.
+If you use ProGuard on desktop or iOS platforms, you need to add a line to your `proguard.pro` file.
+This allows `squidcore` to function after ProGuard does its optimizations:

 ```
 -optimizations !code/simplification/string
 ```

+Note that this line will be added automatically to the Android R8 configuration, which is subtly different from ProGuard configuration on any other platform.
+If you only use ProGuard on Android (where it's really using R8), you shouldn't need to change any `.pro` files manually to use SquidSquad.
+You may still need to make changes to those files to keep things like scene2d.ui from libGDX.

 # Get?